 The Cheapskate London newsletter is the ultimate guide to the capital’s best free events.
 From gigs, films and plays to talks, workshops and live comedy, Cheapskate makes London’s incredible cultural offerings more accessible to everyone – even those on a shoestring budget.

 The newsletter now reaches more than 5,000 people each week and has been featured by The Guardian, The Evening Standard, The Metro and BBC Radio London.

 During the pandemic, Kate switched the focus to curating the best free virtual events to help people in lockdown.

 Chief Tea Officer Tina Chen, a Taiwanese-American living in London, was inspired by bubble tea concept and British tea drinking culture to develop a healthy, well-balanced tea latte beverage.

-Tackling the problem of sugary soft drinks, HumaniTea crafts refreshing Plant-based Tea Lattes available in Matcha Green Tea and Classic Earl Grey flavours.
-Brewed with actual tea leaves, creamy oat milk, and ethically-sourced, quality ingredients, the deliciously smooth Vegan Tea Lattes exclude artificial flavours and contain low sugar.
+Tackling the problem of sugary soft drinks, HumaniTea crafts Plant-based Tea Lattes available in Matcha Green Tea and Classic Earl Grey flavours.
+Brewed with actual tea leaves, creamy oat milk, and ethically-sourced quality ingredients, the Vegan Tea Lattes exclude artificial flavours and contain low sugar.